lelus78/Plex-Library-Completer_P/README.md

 2. Click "Create App"
 3. Fill in app name and description (any values work)
 4. Note down your **Client ID** and **Client Secret**
+5. Open your [Spotify Profile](https://open.spotify.com/) and copy the user ID from the URL

 #### 🎧 Deezer ARL (Required for downloads)
 1. Log into [Deezer](https://www.deezer.com) in your browser